mathworks/MATLAB-Live-Task-for-Python/README.md

 Copyright © 2022 MathWorks, Inc. All rights reserved.

-"Python" and the Python logos are trademarks or registered trademarks of the Python Software Foundation, used by MathWorks with permission from the Foundation.
+"Python" is a registered trademark of the Python Software Foundation.